1. Get started

 SIS,MIS,integration,integrate,Student Information Systems,School Management Information System,third-party software

-Use downloaded file to import timetable to other software such as SIS, MIS or similar.
+Use the downloaded file to import the timetable into other software such as SIS, MIS or similar systems.

-• Optionally set School ID, Term ID, Block prefix and whether subject's name and short name should be switched in the exported columns
+2. Optionally, set parameters like School ID, Term ID, Block prefix and whether subject names and short names should be switched in the exported columns

-• Click Download and open downloaded file using Notepad or similar software
+3. Click Download and open downloaded file using Notepad or a similar text editor

-• Select the content (e.g. hold down CtrlCmd and press A), right mouse click and choose Copy
+4. Select the file content (e.g. hold down CtrlCmd and press A), right-click and choose Copy

-• Switch to Excel/Sheets, e.g. here is a spreadsheet for PowerSchool Import Data Template Instructions
+5. Switch to Excel/Sheets; for example, use this spreadsheet for PowerSchool Import Data Template Instructions

 The columns in the created PowerSchool file are: